AIM-Harvard/pyradiomics/docs/faq.rst

 types are documented :ref:`here <radiomics-featureextractor-label>`, with additional feature class specific settings documented at the start of the :ref:`feature class <radiomics-features-label>`.

+**When I try to load my own parameter file, I get error:"CoreError: Unable to load any data from source yaml file"**

+This error is thrown by PyKwalify when it is unable to read the parameter file.
+The most common cause is when the file is indented using tabs, which throws a "token ('\t') not recognized error".
+Instead, ensure that all indentations are made using 2 or 4 spaces.

 **What file types are supported by PyRadiomics for input image and mask?**

 PyRadiomics uses SimpleITK for image loading and handling.
 Therefore, all image types supported by SimpleITK can be